 PowerPoint graphics are a great way to customise your slides and keep your audience’s attention.
 Your graphics don’t have to be juvenile or overly trendy to achieve this.
 People take in information better when it’s accompanied by a visual aide.
 Try using the clip art function on PowerPoint or importing your own images to make your presentation more engaging.
 For professional presentations, import your company’s logo to add a professional touch.
 The graphics function for PowerPoint can help engage your audience and enhance professionalism – give it a try today!

 Create Beautiful PowerPoint Slides With @ASK Training

 As a powerful and ubiquitous workplace tool, PowerPoint is here to stay.
 Understanding its key features and learning how to develop effective PowerPoint presentations is key to getting the most out of this resource.
-As a premier corporate training provider in Singapore, @ASK Training offers an array of professional development courses which cover essential soft and hard skills in the workplace.
-Our PowerPoint presentation course teaches attendees the salient features of this resource and helps students enhance their designs.
+As a premier corporate training provider in Singapore, @ASK Training offers an array of professional development courses which cover Microsoft Office Courses, IT Courses, Digital Marketing Courses and more.
+Our PowerPoint presentation courses teaches attendees the salient features of this resource and helps students enhance their designs.
 To optimise your PowerPoint usage, get in touch or sign up for a PowerPoint course with @ASK Training today!